Productive and entertaining things you could do in the face of an awful flight delay.

 - NOT schedule important visits, connections, events, on arrival day

 It’s not going to be a complete disaster.
 Who knows?
 A few years down the road, you might even be able to talk about it.
-Or write on the subject.
+Or at least write something about the experience.
 As I’m doing here.

 This post was created in partnership with Compensair.